gorkem-cetin/balsa/README.md

 We realize you need a modern, fast, plugin based knowledge management platform that you can trust.
 Balsa centralizes your company documents, helping you collaborate and get organized using a single, privacy-focusing service.

-* **Knowledgebase & documents:** Balsa has a company-wide knowledgebase that you can store and share your most important documents within the company, without sharing it with 3rd parties, using highest security standards.
+* :rocket: **Knowledgebase & documents:** Balsa has a company-wide knowledgebase that you can store and share your most important documents within the company, without sharing it with 3rd parties, using highest security standards.

-* **Tasks & projects:** From simple listviews to tasks, Balsa provides you the simplest yet thought out solution your project teams across the company can use.
+* :bookmark: **Tasks & projects:** From simple listviews to tasks, Balsa provides you the simplest yet thought out solution your project teams across the company can use.

-* **Tables (and soon spreadsheets):** Keeping a list of your todo items, organizing your client list or just maintain your HR resources is a breeze with Balsa.
+* :page_facing_up: **Tables (and soon spreadsheets):** Keeping a list of your todo items, organizing your client list or just maintain your HR resources is a breeze with Balsa.
 Just start with a blank page, add collaborators and go.

-* **Team management:** Balsa has 2-level user management role system where you can define admins or users, each having different permissions.
+* :busts_in_silhouette: **Team management:** Balsa has 2-level user management role system where you can define admins or users, each having different permissions.
+* :zap: Keep track of changes in the activity stream
+* :speech_balloon: Discuss with your team using comments

 ## Installation